-After a faltering start to the 2012-13 season, Rodgers is relieved to see his side hitting form and picking up valuable points as it aims to break into the top four and the Champions League once again.
+After a faltering start to the 2012-13 season, Rodgers is relieved to see his side hitting form and picking up valuable points as they aim to break into the top four and the Champions League once again.

 "We'll get even stronger in the second half of the season, because we'll get better in our ways of working and get a better understanding of what we're trying to achieve in terms of the team."